sittichai-itme/mikrotik-ssh/README.md

 # mikrotik-ssh
-using ssh command for mikrotik multi routers
+script python using ssh commands for mikrotik multi routers

 I am a lazy person and this code was created during work to help speed up the process.
 Its principle is simple Create files .txt in root part of script